Return to Blog

 Fly your spray drone legally with your FAA Part 137 Certificate!

-An FAA 137 exemption and Agricultural Aircraft Operator Certification is required for spray drones.
-This now includes the 44807 exemption for heavy, over 55lbs drones.
+(Note: FAA 137 is required for spray drones and includes 44807 exemption for heavy, over 55lbs drones.
+If you just need a normal drone pilot's license, the FAA 107, click here.)

 Embarking on a career as a custom applicator using drones or UAS, unmanned aerial systems, requires adherence to strict regulations and certification processes set forth by the Federal Aviation Administration (FAA).
 In this guide, we will walk you through the steps necessary to obtain your FAA Part 137 Agricultural Aircraft Operator UAS Certificate.